 The seminary's disciplinary process includes a prompt, fair, and impartial investigation and resolution process from the initial investigation to the final result.
-In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the reporting party and the responding party.
-Usually, the resolution of dating violence, domestic violence, sexual assault, and stalking complaints are completed within 60 calendar days of the report.
-However, each stage of the investigation process allows for extensions of timeframes for good cause with written notice to the reporting party and the responding party of the delay and the reason for the delay.
+In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the complainant and the respondent.
+Usually, the resolution of dating violence, domestic violence, sexual assault, and stalking complaints are completed within 60 business days of the report.
+However, each stage of the investigation process allows for extensions of timeframes for good cause with written notice to the complainant and the respondent of the delay and the reason for the delay.
 The seminary's Policy Against Sexual Misconduct provides that:

-- 1. The reporting party and the responding party will have timely notice for meetings at which the reporting party or responding party, or both, may be present; - 2.
-The reporting party, the responding party, and appropriate officials will have timely and equal access to any information that will be used during formal and informal investigatory meetings; - 3.
-The seminary's complaint resolution procedures will not be conducted by officials who have a conflict of interest or bias for or against the reporting party or the responding party; - 4.
-The reporting party and the responding party will have the same opportunities to have others present during any institutional disciplinary proceeding.
-The reporting party and the responding party each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
-The seminary will not limit the choice of advisor or presence for either the reporting party or the responding party in any meeting or institutional disciplinary proceeding.
-However, the role of the advisor is limited to the following:
+1. The complainant and the respondent will have timely notice for meetings at which the complainant or the respondent, or both, may be present;

-• an advisor may only consult and advise his or her advisee, but not speak for the advisee at any meeting or proceeding.
+- 2. The complainant, the respondent, and appropriate officials will have timely and equal access to any information that will be used during formal and informal investigatory meetings; - 3.
+The seminary's complaint resolution procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent; - 4.
+The complainant and the respondent will have the same opportunities to have others present during any institutional disciplinary proceeding.
+The complainant and the respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
+The seminary will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary proceeding.
+However, the role of the advisor is limited to the following: - An advisor may only consult and advise his or her advisee, but not speak for the advisee at any meeting or proceeding. - An advisor also asks questions on behalf of the complainant or respondent, as applicable, in a Live Hearing.